Ukraine and weapons of mass destruction

-Ukrainian nuclear arsenal after dissolution of the Soviet Union
+Nuclear arsenal after dissolution of the Soviet Union

-After the dissolution of the Soviet Union, Ukraine held about one-third of the Soviet nuclear arsenal, the third largest in the world at the time, as well as significant means of its design and production.
-130 UR-100N/RS-18 intercontinental ballistic missiles (ICBM) with six warheads each, 46 RT-23 Molodets ICBMs with ten warheads apiece, as well as 33 heavy bombers, totalling approximately 1,700 warheads remained on Ukrainian territory.
+After the dissolution of the Soviet Union, about one-third of the Soviet nuclear arsenal was deployed on Ukrainian territory.
+Ukraine also had significant capabilities for nuclear weapon design and production.
+130 UR-100N/RS-18 intercontinental ballistic missiles (ICBM) with six warheads each, 46 RT-23 Molodets ICBMs with ten warheads apiece, as well as 33 heavy bombers, totalling approximately 1,700 warheads remained on Ukrainian territory, along with 2,883 tactical nuclear weapons.

 Forty of the underground launch silos for the RT-23 ICBMs had been installed around the city of Pervomaisk in the Mykolaiv Oblast, the home of the 46th Rocket Division of the 43rd Rocket Army of the Soviet Strategic Rocket Forces.
 The individual silos were scattered across the general area and often located on fields, surrounded by a fence and guarded.
-A group of nine or ten silos was connected to a common, underground Unified Command Post manned by several military officers.
+A group of nine or ten silos was connected to a common, underground Unified Command Post staffed by several military officers.

 As a republic in the Soviet Union, Ukraine was the base for the following nuclear force units: